The Captivating Energy of Art is a Healing Affair - Article Banner

 • Charles Webster Leadbeater, a mind-bending clairvoyant author;

-But, I’ve drawn so many more portraits; each with their own wisdom weaved throughout each other’s work.
+But I’ve drawn so many more portraits, each with its wisdom weaved throughout the others’ work.

 bar